abdullahhafizh/simple-crypto-admin-dashboard/README.md

 #### Next Steps

-- Run npm install or yarn install to update dependencies.
+- Run bun install or yarn install to update dependencies.
 - Check for any style changes or compatibility issues.
 - Refer to the Tailwind CSS v4 [Migration Guide](https://tailwindcss.com/docs/upgrade-guide) on this release. if needed.
 - This update keeps the project up to date with the latest Tailwind improvements. 🚀